AAT Level 2 apprenticeship Accounts/Finance Assistant standard

 - Unlike the Level 3 and 4 apprenticeships, the Level 2 apprenticeship includes a mandated qualification.
-The AAT Foundation Certificate in Accounting is one of the qualifications that's been approved to use as part of the apprenticeship.
+The AAT Level 2 Certificate in Accounting is one of the qualifications that's been approved to use as part of the apprenticeship.

-- The End Point Assessment (EPA) must be sat on top of the qualification unit and synoptic assessment (if using the AAT Foundation Certificate in Accounting qualification as the mandated qualification).
+- The End Point Assessment (EPA) must be sat on top of the qualification.

 The below resources have been designed to assist with the delivery and completion of the apprenticeship.

 - End Point Assessment specification (PDF) (relevant for assessments taken before or on 1 October 2023)